 Use of GLP-1 receptor agonists may be associated with gastrointestinal adverse reactions.
 This should be considered when treating patients with impaired renal function as nausea, vomiting, and diarrhea, may cause dehydration which could cause a deterioration of renal function.
 Monitor renal function in patients with renal insufficiency reporting severe adverse gastrointestinal reactions.
-See ADVERSE REACTIONS.
+See 8 ADVERSE REACTIONS.

 In patients treated with GLP-1 receptor agonists, there have been post-marketing reports of acute renal failure and worsening of chronic renal failure, which may sometimes require hemodialysis.
 Some of these events were reported in patients without known underlying renal disease.
 A majority of reported events occurred in patients who had experienced nausea, vomiting, diarrhea, or dehydration.
-Because these reactions may worsen renal function, use caution when initiating or escalating doses of OZEMPIC® in patients with renal impairment.
+Because these reactions may worsen renal function, use caution when initiating or escalating doses of Ozempic[®] in patients with renal impairment.
 Monitor renal function in patients with renal impairment reporting severe adverse gastrointestinal reactions.

-No dose adjustment of OZEMPIC® is required for patients with mild, moderate or severe renal impairment.
+No dose adjustment of Ozempic[®] is required for patients with mild, moderate or severe renal impairment.
 There is limited clinical experience in patients with severe renal impairment (estimated glomerular filtration rate [eGFR] <30 mL/min/1.73 m2), and caution should be used in this patient population.
-OZEMPIC® is not recommended for use in patients with end-stage renal disease.
+Ozempic[®] is not recommended for use in patients with end-stage renal disease.

-8.1 Special Populations
+7.1 Special Populations

-8.1.1 Pregnant Women
+7.1.1 Pregnant Women

 Studies in animals have shown reproductive toxicity (see PART II, Toxicology).
 No clinical trials in pregnant women have been conducted.
 Therefore, semaglutide should not be used during pregnancy.
 Women of childbearing potential are recommended to use contraception when treated with semaglutide.
 If a patient wishes to become pregnant, or pregnancy occurs, semaglutide should be discontinued.
 Semaglutide should be discontinued at least 2 months before a planned pregnancy due to the long half-life.
-See ACTION AND CLINICAL PHARMACOLOGY.
-Pharmacokinetics.
+See 10 CLINICAL PHARMACOLOGY, Pharmacokinetics.

-8.1.2 Breastfeeding
+7.1.2 Breastfeeding

-It is not known whether OZEMPIC® is excreted in human milk.
+It is not known whether Ozempic® is excreted in human milk.
 Semaglutide was present in the milk of lactating rats.
-Because many drugs are excreted in human milk and the effects on the infant are unknown, OZEMPIC® should not be used for the duration of breastfeeding.
+Because many drugs are excreted in human milk and the effects on the infant are unknown, Ozempic® should not be used for the duration of breastfeeding.

-8.1.3 Pediatrics
+7.1.3 Pediatrics

-Safety and efficacy of OZEMPIC[®] have not been studied in pediatric patients.
-OZEMPIC[®] is not indicated for patients with Type 2 Diabetes who are under 18 years of age.
+Safety and efficacy of Ozempic® have not been studied in pediatric patients.
+Ozempic® is not indicated for patients with Type 2 Diabetes who are under 18 years of age.

-8.1.4 Geriatrics
+7.1.4 Geriatrics

-In the pool of glycemic control trials, 744 (23.6%) OZEMPIC®-treated patients were 65 years of age and above and 102 (3.2%) OZEMPIC®-treated patients were 75 years of age and above.
-The efficacy in patients over 75 has therefore not been proven but appears to be similar to younger patients based on limited data.
-In SUSTAIN 6, a long-term cardiovascular outcome trial, 788 (48.0%) OZEMPIC®-treated patients were 65 years of age and above and 157 (9.6%) OZEMPIC®-treated patients were 75 years of age and above.
+In the pool of glycemic control trials, 1015 (24.7%) Ozempic®-treated patients were 65 years of age and above and 136 (3.3%) Ozempic®-treated patients were 75 years of age and above.
+In SUSTAIN 6, a long-term cardiovascular outcome trial, 788 (48.0%) Ozempic®-treated patients were 65 years of age and above and 157 (9.6%) Ozempic®-treated patients were 75 years of age and above.

-No overall differences in safety or efficacy were detected between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+No overall differences in safety or efficacy were detected between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out due to limited data in geriatric patients.

-8.1.5 Renal Insufficiency
+7.1.5 Renal Insufficiency